Two Minds, One AI: How Your Mindset Shapes Your Life in the Age of Artificial Intelligence

 The day starts with a prompt.

 There’s speed.
 There’s efficiency.
-There’s momentum.
+There’s forward motion.
+And for a while, it works.

 Mindset Two: “I Will Learn What I Don’t Know—Then Decide.”